andreav/swgit/doc/readme/_build/text/readme.arch.txt

    This branch:

-   * Is created by default when issueing this command:
+   * Is created by default when issuing this command:

         swgit branch --create 'topic'